-Practice Statement: Facility owners/operators, locators, excavators, or stakeholders with an interest in underground damage prevention report qualified information on events^{40/} that could have, or did, lead to a damaged underground facility.
+Practice Statement: Facility owners/operators, locators, excavators or stakeholders with an interest in underground damage prevention report qualified information on events^{45/} that could have, or did, lead to a damaged underground facility.

-- · API/Association of Oil Pipelines (AOPL) Voluntary Accident Tracking Initiative - Connecticut Department of Public Utility Control/Call Before You Dig, Inc. - Consolidated Edison Company of New York, Inc. - Florida Sunshine State One Call - Massachusetts Department of Telecommunications and Energy - New Hampshire Public Utilities Commission - Pennsafe Bureau, Department of Labor and Industry - Tennessee One Call System, Inc. - Tierdael Construction Company-General Contractors - U.S. Department of Transportation, Office of Pipeline Safety - Virginia State Corporation Commission
+- API/Association of Oil Pipelines (AOPL) Voluntary Accident Tracking Initiative - Connecticut Department of Public Utility Control/Call Before You Dig, Inc. - · Consolidated Edison Company of New York, Inc. - · Florida Sunshine State One Call - Massachusetts Department of Telecommunications and Energy - New Hampshire Public Utilities Commission - Pennsafe Bureau, Department of Labor and Industry - Tennessee One Call System, Inc. - Tierdael Construction Company-General Contractors - · U.S. Department of Transportation, Office of Pipeline Safety - · Virginia State Corporation Commission

-9-2: Standardized Information Is Reported
+9-2: Standardized Information Is Reported by All Stakeholders^{58/}

-Practice Statement: The requested data is standardized and consists of minimum essential information that can be analyzed to determine what events could, or did, lead to a damaged facility.
-This means that collected data includes damage information, downtime, and near misses.
+Practice Statement: The requested data is standardized and consists of essential information that can be analyzed to determine what events could, or did, lead to a damaged facility.
+This means that collected data includes damage information, downtime and near misses.
+All stakeholders submit the same damage, near miss and downtime data via simple answers and checkboxes.
+(Refer to Appendix C for example form)

-- API/AOPL Voluntary Accident Tracking Initiative - Connecticut Department of Public Utility Control/Call Before You Dig, Inc. - Consolidated Edison Company of New York, Inc. - Florida Sunshine State One Call - Massachusetts Department of Telecommunications and Energy - New Hampshire Public Utilities Commission - Pennsafe Bureau, Department of Labor and Industry - Tennessee One Call System, Inc. - Tierdael Construction Company-General Contractors - U.S. Department of Transportation, Office of Pipeline Safety - Virginia State Corporation Commission
+- · API/AOPL Voluntary Accident Tracking Initiative - Connecticut Department of Public Utility Control/Call Before You Dig, Inc. - Consolidated Edison Company of New York, Inc. - · Florida Sunshine State One Call - · Massachusetts Department of Telecommunications and Energy - · New Hampshire Public Utilities Commission - · Pennsafe Bureau, Department of Labor and Industry - · Tennessee One Call System, Inc. - Tierdael Construction Company-General Contractors - · U.S. Department of Transportation, Office of Pipeline Safety - · Virginia State Corporation Commission